djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 * **Best case complexity** is the minimum time or space an algorithm requires for a given input size.
 For instance, an algorithm with a best case time complexity of O(1) always runs in constant time, regardless of the input size.
 * **Average case complexity** signifies the average time or space an algorithm needs for all possible inputs of a given size.
 Calculating this can be more challenging because it requires understanding the distribution of possible inputs and their effect on the algorithm's performance.
 * **Worst case complexity** indicates the maximum time or space an algorithm may take for any input of a certain size.
 This type of complexity is often the most critical since it provides an upper bound on the algorithm's execution time, offering predictability.
 * **Space complexity** represents the total amount of memory an algorithm needs relative to the input size.
-This becomes important when memory resources are limited and the algorithm's efficiency is crucial.
+This becomes important when memory resources are limited and the algorithm's efficiency is necessary.
 * **Time complexity** measures the computational time an algorithm takes as the input size grows.
 This is the most frequently analyzed type of complexity because the speed of an algorithm often determines its usability.

 #### Analyzing Algorithm Growth Rates